MetPX/sarracenia/docs/Reference/sr3.1.rst

 **poll** is a component that connects to a remote server to check in various directories for some files.
 When a file is present, modified or created in the remote directory, the program will notify about the new product.

 The notification protocol is defined here `sr3_post(7) <sr3_post.7.rst>`_

 **poll** connects to a *broker*.
 Every *sleep* seconds, it connects to a *destination* (sftp, ftp, ftps).
 For each of the *directory* defined, it lists the contents.
-When a file matches a pattern given by *accept*, **sr_poll** builds a notification for that product and sends it to the *broker*.
-The matching content of the *directory* is kept in a file for reference.
-Should a matching file be changed, or created at a later iteration, a new notification is sent.
+Polling is only intended to be used for recently modified files.
+The *file_time_limit* option eliminates files that are too old from consideration.
+When a file is found that matches a pattern given by *accept*, **poll** builds a notification message for that product.

+The message is then checked in the duplicate cache (time limited by nodupe_ttl option.) to prevent posting of files which have already been seen.

-**sr_poll** can be used to acquire remote files in conjunction with an `sarra`_ subscribed to the posted notifications, to download and repost them from a data pump.
+**poll** can be used to acquire remote files in conjunction with an `sarra`_ subscribed to the posted notifications, to download and repost them from a data pump.

 The destination option specify what is needed to connect to the remote server